 “Protected areas” are defined as a geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.

-“Rural tourism means a range of tourism activities which take place in the countryside, such as agritourism, cultural tourism, ecotourism, nature tourism and adventure tourism”.
+“Rural tourism” means a range of tourism activities which take place in the countryside..

 “Semi-natural habitats” are habitats characterized by extensive agriculture/crops, low intensity farming systems, low impact agriculture, sustainable agricultural systems, high-nature-value farming, systems/habitats, where traditional agricultural systems with a reduced environmental impact or with a certain importance to wildlife species are applied.